AKASHAorg/akasha-docs/docs/sdk/index.md

 ---
-sidebar_position: 1
+sidebar_position: 5
 sidebar_label: SDK Overview
 ---

-# SDK overview
+# SDK Overview

 The AKASHA SDK is used in every world instance and provides the core functionality to interact with different services and 3rd parties (ex.
 Metamask, Textile, Infura, etc.).